bagisto/bagisto-docs/src/theme-development/image-cache-templates.md

 ::: info Availability
-Per-theme image templates (`customize.image_cache`) ship in both Bagisto 2.4 and the current development version.
+Per-theme image templates (`customize.image_cache`) ship in both Bagisto 2.4 and Bagisto 2.5.
 The template class's type hints differ between the two lines; see [Writing a template class](#writing-a-template-class).
 :::